cloudfoundry/diego-notes/proposals/docker_registry_configuration.md

 ### Proposal

+#### Stager

 We shall use `-dockerRegistryURL` to specify the private Docker Registry location.

-The URL shall include the scheme (HTTP or HTTPS) so that the Stager and Builder can guess if we host insecure registry in case we have provided HTTP scheme.
+The URL shall include the scheme (HTTP or HTTPS) so that the Stager can guess if we host insecure registry in case we have provided HTTP scheme such as: `http://docker_registry.service.dc1.consul:8080`

-We may host a registry that is protected with self-signed certificate.
+We may also host a registry that is protected with self-signed certificate.
 In this case we shall provide `--skip-ssl-validation` flag to instruct the builder to add the HTTPS scheme private registry to the list with insecure hosts.

+#### Builder

+Builder shall read the optional command line argument `-insecureDockerRegistries` to configure Docker Registry Client and allow access to any insecure hosts.
+The argument shall accepts comma separated list of \<ip\>:\<port\> pairs.

+Docker client needs a list of all insecure registry service instances.
+The list is available in Consul but Builder is running inside a container with no access to Consul Agent.
+That's why the `-insecureDockerRegistries` list is built by Stager.

+The `-dockerRegistryURL` scheme is used to determine if the registry is insecure (if using HTTP).
+Additionally Stager uses `--skip-ssl-validation` argument to add HTTPS registry to the insecure list.

+As a side effect the docker app life-cycle builder may provide access to public registries that are insecure (either HTTP or self-signed cert HTTPS) if they are listed in `-insecureDockerRegistries`.
+This however will require also forking/modifying Stager code.

 **Pros:**